kyegomez/swarms/README.md

 We're hiring:
 * Engineers,
 * Researchers,
-* interns,
+* Interns,
 * And, salespeople

-to work on democratizing swarms, email me at with your story `kye@apac.ai`
+to work on democratizing swarms, email me at with your story at `kye@apac.ai`

 ----------